Behaviour Policy

 Winchelsea School Values

-Our values encourage every child to be active members of the school and wider community.
+Our values encourage every pupil to be active members of the school and wider community.
 Our values promote fundamental British Values and the General Principles of the United Nations Convention on the Rights of the Child (UNCRC).
 This policy has been written with the principles of the United Nations Conventions on the Rights of the Child in mind.
 Particular reference and consideration has been made to Articles 2, 3, 5, 13, 16, 19, 23, 29, 31, 37 and 42 throughout.

 • I can ask for what I want;